wimpywarlord/wimpywarlord.github.io/README.md

 ## My Portfolio Website. 🐕

-This is an attempt to explain the very complex being I am through the language of binary.
+This is an attempt to explain the very complex being that I am, through the language of binary.

 **Link to the website** : http://wimpywarlord.codes/